MichielStock/STMO/README.md

 10. Heuristics and metaheuristics
 11. Travelling Salesman Problem

+## Exam project

+For your final exam, you will have to create a didactical or scientific project related to optimization (either theoretical or applied).
+The goal is being able to write scientific software.

+You can check the instructions [here](project_instructions.md).
+It will be discussed in detail in class.

+Check out previous projects [here](exam_projects/readme.md).

 ## Using this repo

 As of 2021, we migrated from Jupyter notebooks to [Pluto](https://github.com/fonsp/Pluto.jl) notebooks.
 The folder `chapters/` contains notebooks.
 You can also find them on Ufora together with the slides etc, so you don't need to keep track of this repo.